library(liver)

 Fitting a Simple Linear Regression Model

-A logical starting point in regression analysis is to examine the relationship between a single predictor and the response variable.
-This helps build an intuitive understanding of how one variable influences another before moving on to more complex models.
-In this case, we explore how advertising expenditure (spend) affects daily revenue (revenue) using a simple linear regression model.
+A natural starting point in regression analysis is to model the relationship between a single predictor and a response variable.
+This setting allows us to focus on how one variable relates to another and to develop intuition for how regression models quantify effects, before extending these ideas to more complex models.
+Here, we examine how advertising expenditure (spend) is associated with daily revenue (revenue) using a simple linear regression model.

-Before fitting the model, it is helpful to visualize the relationship between the two variables to assess whether a linear assumption is appropriate.
-A scatter plot with a fitted least-squares regression line provides insight into the strength and direction of the association:
+Before fitting the model, it is useful to visualize the relationship between the two variables to assess whether a linear assumption is reasonable.
+A scatter plot with a fitted least-squares regression line provides a first indication of the strength and direction of the association:

-Figure 10.1 shows the empirical relationship between spend and revenue in the marketing dataset.
-The scatter plot suggests a positive association, indicating that increased advertising expenditure is generally linked to higher revenue, a pattern consistent with a linear relationship.
+Figure 10.1 shows a clear positive association between spend and revenue in the marketing dataset, suggesting that higher advertising expenditure is generally associated with higher revenue.
+This pattern is consistent with a linear relationship and motivates formal modeling.

-We model this association mathematically using a simple linear regression model, defined as:
+We represent this relationship using a simple linear regression model: \[

 In the next subsection, we estimate the regression coefficients in R and interpret their meaning in the context of digital advertising and revenue.